alan77f1/socialmedia/README.md

-# Current active heroku session [InstagramClone](https://instagram-clone-mernstack.herokuapp.com)
+# Current active heroku session [Instagram Clone](https://instagram-clone-mernstack.herokuapp.com)
+Instagram is a leading social media platform across the globe.
+It has an ability to connect and share with the people you care about.

 #### Application strives to achieve a basic developer's instagram meaning the following are used:

-- Register/Login/ForgotPassword/ResetPassword
+- User can Register/Login/ForgotPassword/ResetPassword
-- create Post, comment, reply (drop favorites)
+- User can post anything like: text,feeling,activities, photos, videos etc...
+- User can edit or delete the post.
+- User can like, comment or share the post and it is totally live.
+- User can make his profile and also it is editable.
-- Chat message with socket.io
+- User can message to his friends.
-- Profile, delete and follower friend
 - And more...

-## Built By
+## Technology Stack Used 💻

 - [MongoDb](https://www.mongodb.com/) - Database design
 - [React](https://reactjs.org/) - Front end